wp-plugins/wp-app-studio/readme.txt

 == Changelog ==
 = 4.1.2 (12/30/2014) =
 * Fixed data corruption issue related to generation history log.
-* Previous generation log will be deleted upon update to make it compatibale with future updates.
+* Previous generation log will be deleted upon update to make it compatible with future releases.
 * Added a clear history log button on generation page.
 = 4.1.1 (12/30/2014) =
 * Fixed issue with importing WPAS applications: "Attached to Entity" was not imported correctly and left blank for forms.